MCPA/MCPA.github.io/_posts/2016-01-31-hackim-crypto5.md

 [^1]: <strong>```re.search(pattern, string, flags=0)```</strong> Scan through string looking for the first location where the regular expression pattern produces a match, and return a corresponding MatchObject instance.
 Return None if no position in the string matches the pattern; note that this is different from finding a zero-length match at some point in the string.

 [^2]: <strong>```re.I```</strong> Perform case-insensitive matching; expressions like [A-Z] will match lowercase letters, too.
 This is not affected by the current locale.

+[^3]: There is an RSA module which allows you to directly use the methods of an RSA key object.
+More can be found on this module [here](https://pythonhosted.org/pycrypto/Crypto.PublicKey.RSA-module.html)